← Back to 史記

 7

 Lord Mengchang passed through Zhao, and Lord Pingyuan of Zhao hosted him as a guest.
 The people of Zhao heard Lord Mengchang was worthy and came out to view him.
 They all laughed, saying: 'Originally we took Lord Xue to be outstanding, but now seeing him, he is just a small, short fellow.'
 Lord Mengchang heard this and grew angry.
-The guests who were with him dismounted and hacked and attacked, killing several hundred people, then they wiped out one county and departed.
+The guests traveling with him dismounted and struck them down, killing several hundred people; then they wiped out a county and departed.

 8

-King Min of Qi was not pleased with himself because he had sent Lord Mengchang.
-When Lord Mengchang arrived, he made him chancellor of Qi and entrusted him with governing.
+King Min of Qi felt uneasy because he had sent Lord Mengchang away.
+When Lord Mengchang arrived, King Min made him chancellor of Qi and entrusted government to him.

 9